ChrisBg/Udacity_Project-Deploying_A_Scalable_ML_Pipeline_In_Production/model_card.md

 # Model Card:
 - Author : Christophe Bourgoin
 - Date Created : 2024-12-29
-- Additional Information : For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf
+For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Description
 A classification pipeline using HistGradientBoostingClassifier to predict salary class based on census data